rifaat-shekh-yusef/draft-yusef-oauth-nested-jwt/draft-yusef-oauth-nested-jwt.md

 An Authorization Server issues a JWT Token that contains multiple tokens.
 Each token has a specialized set of attributes and values.
 The tokens can be used by the client to consume protected resources or to obtain access tokens through a token exchange mechanism, over different domains, releasing the minimum possible number of information, related on the main subject, necessary for the operation.

-# Authorization Request and Response
+# Embedded Tokens Request and Response

 This section describes the mechanism to request an existing token or tokens to be embedded in a new token.
 The mechanism defines a new grant type embedded-tokens for this purpose.

 In some cases, the embedding of tokens into a new token could be done locally, if that entity is trusted to so.
 If this is the case, then this request/response process defined below is not needed, and the trusted entity can then issue the tokens in the format specified in section 4; see the examples provided in sections 3.2.1 or 3.2.2.

-## Authorization Request
+## Embedded Tokens Request

 When a client receives a token, and it needs to transform or/and enhance the permissions of the token, the client will send a token request to the AS, and include the received token or tokens to be embedded in the newly issued token that contains the transformed token details or permissions.